thosgood/this-weeks-finds/markdown/101-150/week109.md

 "No point is more central than this, that empty space is not empty.
 It is the seat of the most violent physics.
 The electromagnetic field fluctuates.
-Virtual pairs of positive and negative electrons, in effect, are constantly being created and annihilated, and likewise pairs of μ mesons, pairs of baryons, and pairs of other particles.
+Virtual pairs of positive and negative electrons, in effect, are constantly being created and annihilated, and likewise pairs of $\mu$ mesons, pairs of baryons, and pairs of other particles.
 All these fluctuations coexist with the quantum fluctuations in the geometry and topology of space.
 Are they additional to those geometrodynamic